Ref-Bit/acme/README.md

 # Acme
-A blog website based on OctoberCMS systems.
+A blog website based on OctoberCMS systems with multiple themes.